Rogers Teen Center provides summer services

 ROGERS, Ark.
-(KNWA) — The new Rogers Teen Center is serving the Northwest Arkansas community and giving the state’s next generation a place to thrive during the summer months.
+(Fox 24) — The new Rogers Teen Center is serving the Northwest Arkansas community and giving the state’s next generation a place to thrive during the summer months.

 “Us moving over here gives us an opportunity for kids to get off the street and come here after school so they’re not doing anything illegal or anything bad,” said Ethan Campbell, 18.